jjkcoding/Personal-Expenses-Dashboard/README.md

 # Personal Expenses Dashboard: Project Overview
 * Displayed a rough analysis through pivot tables in excel
 * Cleaned data and added categories using Python
-* Plotted all the major key points using Tableau
+* Plotted and discovered key information using Tableau
 * Designed an interactive dashboard of my expenses using Tableau
 * **Coding Languages:** Excel, Python, Tableau